cmangos/mangos-wotlk/bot_readme.txt

 /t BOTNAME equip <ITEM LINK>
 /t BOTNAME reset (will reset states, orders and loot list) /t BOTNAME report (bot reports all items needed to finish quests)

+Combat Orders explained:
+  There are primary and secondary commands which can be combined.
+In this way it is possible to define a bot to assist the main tank and also protect the healer, making combat management much easier.
+  The commands assist and protect require a target parameter or a friendly player selected by bots master.
+  Available Combat Orders:
+    tank        pri     try to bind all targets involved in combat by gaining highest threat assist      pri     do damage on selected targets attacker without getting highest threat heal        pri     concentrate on healing - no offensive spells, try to keep threat low protect     sec     if target of protect get's directly attacked gain higher threat on attacker reset       -       clear out assist and protect targets and set combat order to nothing
+  Examples:
+    .bot co TheTank tank
+    .bot co MyHealer heal
+    .bot co TheBrutal assist TheTank
+    .bot co TheBrutal protect MyHealer

 If specifying a spell substring, the spell chosen will be in priority of exact name match, highest spell rank, and spell using no reagents.
 Case does not matter.
 Here's some examples:
 /t BOTNAME cast greater heal